 In India distinction between legal and equitable set-off is recognised.
 Order 8, Rule 6 contains provisions as to legal set-off.
-Order VIII, Rule 6A recognises the counter-claim by the defendant still an equitable set-off can be claimed independently of the Code.
-The Common Law Courts in England do not recognise equitable claims.
+Order VIII, Rule 6A recognises the counter-claim by the defendant.
+Still an equitable set-off can be claimed independently of the Code.

-TEMPORARY INJUNCTIONS AND INTERLOCUTORY ORDERS
+TEMPORARY INJUNCTIONS AND INTERLOCUTORY ORDERS (ORDER XXXIX)